 7. Workampers are generally not exempt from labor/tax laws, and should be treated like any other employees.
 However, there is one notable exception.
 In cases where an RV site, or other lodging, and /or meals are provided in exchange for work, there is an IRS regulation (irc 1.119 (b)) which allows for the exclusion of the value of these items from the employee's gross income, provided the following three tests are met: 1) The lodging is furnished on the business premises of the employer, 2) The lodging is furnished for the convenience of the employer, and 3) The employee is required to accept such lodging as a condition of employment.
 Employer provided meals may also be excluded from gross income.
 (Reference: IRS Publication 525 - "Meals & Lodging").

-8. Very Important: Once hired, remember that a happy, efficient staff can be crucial in generating word-of-mouth advertising and repeat business.
+8. Very Important: Communicate often - before the Workampers arrive and even more once they are on site.
+Rremember that a happy, efficient staff can be crucial in generating word-of-mouth advertising and repeat business.
 Maintaining a pleasant work environment and paying a competitive wage will reduce turnover and, thus, the expense and time to re-hire and re-train.
 Remember: Happy Workampers = Happy Customers!